agda/agda2hs/README.md

 to use agda2hs is by reading the Haskell Symposium '22 paper [Reasonable Agda is Correct Haskell: Writing Verified Haskell using agda2hs](https://jesper.sikanda.be/files/reasonable-agda-is-correct-haskell.pdf).
+You can also find examples in the `test` directory of this repository, in particular the file [Test.agda](https://github.com/agda/agda2hs/blob/master/test/Test.agda).
 If you have been using agda2hs and want to contribute in some way, adding documentation or examples would be very welcome.